 Make a right onto Route 1 (Lucas Turnpike).
 Roads to Alligerville and Kyserike, areas rich in D&H Canal history are to the right.
 The Rondout Creek meanders alongside farms and pastures as you continue on Lucas Turnpike.
-As a sidetrip into the past turn left onto Rest Plaus Road, which will lead to Old King’s Highway, and the Kripplebush historic district, many original houses still stand.
+As a sidetrip into the past turn left onto Rest Plaus Road, which will lead to Old King’s Highway, and the Kripplebush historic district, where many original houses still stand.
 At the light make a right onto Route 213 into the hamlet of High Falls.
 (Historic Stone Ridge is left at this light and a right onto Route 209).
 Don’t miss the D&H Canal Museum off Mohonk Road in High Falls.
+While visiting the museum be sure to go down the street to the Five Locks Walk and hike the one-half mile Towpath.
 Follow the Rondout Creek on Route 213 past the Snyder Estate Natural Cement Historic District and the old cement town of Rosendale.
-Go over the bridge and follow the road as it winds up the hill, past St. Peter’s Church to Route 7 (Springtown Road).
-[Follow Route 213 a short distance into the small town of Rosendale for a worthwhile detour to an old Canal town.]
+While here park in the lot and explore the refurbished Trestle Bridge.
+This is a highlight along the Wallkill Valley Rail Trail and is about 150 feet tall and 900 feet long and offers amazing views of the town and surrounding area.
+Back on the road, go over the bridge and follow the road as it winds up the hill, past St. Peter’s Church to Route 7 (Springtown Road).
+(Follow Route 213 a short distance into the small town of Rosendale for a worthwhile detour to an old Canal town.)

 Route 7 was the Main route from New Paltz to Kingston in the early 19th century.
 Pass by DEC’s Fishing Access site to the Wallkill River, and entrance to the Rail Trail and farmland.
 On the right standing 1,200 feet above sea level is Bonticou Crag.
 At the stop sign turn left and then another left over the Wallkill River Bridge onto Route 299 and into the village of New Paltz, back where you began this trip.
-A left over the bridge will take you to Historic Huguenot Street, where six houses remain since the late 17th century.
+A left over the bridge will take you to Historic Huguenot Street, a national landmark district, where seven houses remain since the late 17th century.